acm-ndsu/Byte-le-2025/docs/_build/html/_sources/stats.rst

 ===============

 It may be useful to compare stats to others, and you can easily do so!
 You can treat the attack, defense, and speed stats like regular integers.
-You can also compare any stat with any stat (e.g., attack == speed).
+You can also compare any Stat with any Stat (e.g., attack == speed).
 You can perform the following comparisons below with any of the stats.
 These are just a few examples:

 .. code-block::